evanthegrayt/ro_sham_bo/README.md

 Score was {:user=>0, :computer=>2}
 ```

 Cheating is possible, both for the user and the computer.
-Pass `-c` (or `-c
+Pass `-C` (or `-C
 user`) for the user to always win.
-Pass `-c computer` to make the computer win.
+Pass `-C computer` to make the computer win.
 It will still look real; cheating only actually happens when the non-cheater
 only needs one more point to win.
 Even then, it can still return a draw for that
 round.